WICG/view-transitions/cross-doc-explainer.md

 There are several options as to how to enable this:

 1. Fire an event right before the new document capture.
 This would be either right before the first `requestAnimationFrame` callback, or after `pageshow` in the reactivation case.
-Potential name: `reveal`.
+Potential names: `reveal`, `beforepagetransition`.
 Note that in the latter case, it's too late to delay the transition via the render-blocking mechanism.
 This event doesn't have to be specific to transitions.

 1. Expose something like a `document.currentRevealTransition` or so that the script can query or skip.
 We might also want to enable delaying the transition with a promise,